IBM-Blockchain-Archive/marbles/tutorial_part1.md

 	ibc.load(options, cb);
 ```

-This network has membership security; we can tell because there are enroll IDs/secrets in the network.users array.
+This network has membership security; we can tell because there are enroll IDs/secrets in the `network.users` array.
 This means the peers will be expecting a validated `enrollId` on most API requests.
-Therefore the first step is we need to use the /registrar API endpoint to register an `enrollId`.
+Therefore, the first step is we need to use the /registrar API endpoint to register an `enrollId`.
 This creates a binding of sorts between the ID and the peer such that this `enrollId` cannot be used on any other peer.
 It's relatively safe to think of this step as registering an API key with a particular peer.
 The SDK does almost all the work here for us.